ArnoCan/automata-lib-1.0.0-review-and-fix/README.md

 #--------------------------
 # Automata-acue

-This is a review and bugfix release as part of a study for common extendable framework for Chomsky types.
+This is a review and bugfix release as part of a study for a common extendable framework of Chomsky types.

 Therefore some UseCases and tests are added as UnitTests for Eclipse/PyDev/PyUnit.

 Fixes/changes:

-- added: __str__ for automata.tm.tape.TMTape.
+- added: __str__ for automata.tm.tape.TMTape - supported by PyDev.
 - changed: __eq__ for automata.tm.tape.TMTape.
 - added: automata.UseCases
 - added: automata.tests

 * Arno-Can Uestuensoez - https://arnocan.wordpress.com

+The fixes are checked in into this repo, but there is no intention to continue the work on this package after analysing the code.
+For the current version refer to the original as referenced following.

 #--------------------------

-Original:
+**Original**:

 For Copyright, Licenses etc. refer to following copy of the original.